Machovsky/ethereum-contracts/README.md

 # ethereum-contracts
+Disclaimer: You are using this contract on your own responsibility.
+I can help, but I don't take any responsibility if anything won't work during the mint.

 Hello everyone welcomy to my github.
 I created low gas optimized ERC721 contract for Ethereum network.
 Here you can find little tutorial how to use it.